-Rapid Response is a Virginia resource operating under a funding provided by the federal Workforce Investment Act, that helps businesses with employee hiring, staff restructuring and training.
+Rapid Response is a Virginia resource operating under funding provided by the federal Workforce Innovation and Opportunity Act, that helps businesses with employee hiring, staff restructuring and training.
 Rapid Response is most noticeably front and center to Virginia’s workers when their place of employment is downsizing and a significant number of workers lose their jobs.

 When a Virginia business finds that layoffs are unavoidable, it often turns to Rapid Response for assistance in helping employees who will soon find themselves unemployed.
 Our goal at Rapid Response is to help laid-off workers get back to work as quickly as possible.
 To that end, we offer things like:

 - An employee briefing of services available from the Virginia Workforce Network